Ovaries. You can’t always live with them—I know I couldn’t—but when they’re gone, there are things we miss.

 Vaginal estrogen—I use Vagifem tablets.
 They come in very low doses and are not absorbed systemically enough to be a worry for my clotting condition or for estrogen-fed cancers.
 What they do is immediately reverse the problem of thinning vaginal tissues.
 No more tearing.
 The dryness is much improved.
 For this you need a prescription from your doc.

-Vaginal moisturizer—I use the Replens product, particularly during romantic getaways or weekends or times when I know I’m going to be especially active.
+Vaginal moisturizer—I use these products, particularly during romantic getaways or weekends or times when I know I’m going to be especially active.
 It’s funny, how all my life I never thought of my vagina being “comfortable.”
 But losing estrogen changed that.
-This product makes a difference.

 Labial moisturizer—There isn’t really a product called a labial moisturizer that I know of, but I like my silicone lubricant for this.
 The silicone means it stays around for awhile.
 A dab of this after showering helps keep labia, vestibule, and everything up to the mons comfy and happy and friction-free.
 You can try your favorite lubricant for this.
 And if you don’t currently have one, our trial kit is simply the best deal anywhere.
 (Sorry for the commercial, but really, it’s sort of fantastic.
 I don't profit from the sales, or anything....)